Timings and parallelization

 Advanced threading tweaks

-The default threading setup done by setup_threading is to select one FFT thread and the same number of BLAS and Julia threads.
+The default threading setup done by setup_threading is to select one FFT thread, and use Threads.nthreads() to determine the number of DFTK and BLAS threads.
 This section provides some info in case you want to change these defaults.

 BLAS threads